 There is no cost to the client since this program is part of our community service mission.

-Volunteers can submit an application to get started.
+Volunteers can submit a Volunteer Application to get started.
 Once approved, an orientation class is required before being matched with a senior.

 For more information about volunteering for the Senior Visitors Program, or about how to refer a senior citizen to the program, please contact the Senior Visitors Program at (540) 371-2704 or email firstname.lastname@example.org.